 If you've had signs or symptoms of a panic attack, make an appointment with your primary care provider.
 After an initial evaluation, your doctor may refer you to a psychiatrist or psychologist for treatment.

-- Make a list of your symptoms, including when they first occurred and how often you've had them.
+- Your symptoms, including when they first occurred and how often you've had them

-- Write down key personal information, including traumatic events in your past and any stressful, major events that occurred before your first panic attack.
+- Key personal information, including traumatic events in your past and any stressful, major events that occurred before your first panic attack

 Questions to ask your doctor at your first appointment